 - If you lack time, passion for investing, or even the restraint needed to avoid being swayed by the market ‘noise’ that destabilises most investors, you may benefit from advice – perhaps occasionally, just to keep you on track.

 - But if you’re like the majority of us and your situation is relatively straightforward, or if you’re very confident about your investment decisions, you may simply benefit from a robo-investment platform, or a straightforward passive investment portfolio, and actually get limited quantifiable value from a financial adviser.

 #2 – A service that will determine if financial advice will make, save or just cost you money

 We literally don’t have the human resources to help and advise the whole world!

 That’s the reason we publish our blog and the books and guides in our Knowledge Library.

-We also offer a fee-free review service that literally works out whether you would financially benefit from financial advice – or not.
+We also offer a review service that literally works out whether you would financially benefit from financial advice – or not.

 The review analyses your circumstances and benchmarks your current savings, investments or pension portfolios; and if we can add literal financial value we demonstrate exactly how.

 You can take our information away, and implement any suggestions for enhancing your portfolio yourself, or you can choose us to help you.